junxit/us-congress-bills-114/metadata.md

 - 2015-06-16 — Introduced in Senate
 - 2015-06-16 — Read twice and referred to the Committee on Energy and Natural Resources.
 (Sponsor introductory remarks on measure: CR S4204-4205)
+- 2015-10-08 — Committee on Energy and Natural Resources.
+Hearings held.
+Hearings printed: S.Hrg.
+114-381.
+- 2015-11-19 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2015-12-16 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+With written report No. 114-185.
+- 2015-12-16 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+With written report No. 114-185.
+- 2015-12-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 330.